dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 #### 4.2 Inheritance

-Only class contains inheritance, the inheritance is a list of spec id.
+Only class contains inheritance, and the inheritance is a list of spec id.

 > Example 4.2 Inheritance
 >